-Banco de Portugal's decisions on the countercyclical buffer rate
+Banco de Portugal's decisions on the CCyB rate

-In accordance with the legal framework presented above, the Banco de Portugal sets out the countercyclical buffer rate on a quarterly basis, applicable to all credit exposures to the domestic private non-financial sector of credit institutions and investment firms in Portugal that are subject to the supervision of the Banco de Portugal or the European Central Bank (ECB, Single Supervisory Mechanism), as applicable (hereinafter 'institutions').
+In accordance with the legal framework presented above, the Banco de Portugal sets out the CCyB rate on a quarterly basis, applicable to all credit institutions with credit exposures to the domestic private non-financial sector. at the consolidated and individual level, where applicable.
 The buffer rate should be set between 0% and 2.5% of the total risk exposure amount, calibrated in steps of 0.25 percentage points (pp) or multiples thereof.
 In exceptional cases, the buffer rate may be set at above 2.5%, if the regular risk monitoring so warrants.

-When the Banco de Portugal decides to set the countercyclical buffer rate above zero for the first time, or whenever it increases the buffer rate, institutions have a maximum of 12 months to comply with the decision starting from the date it has been published.
-Only under exceptional circumstances may the Banco de Portugal impose a shorter deadline.
+When the Banco de Portugal decides to set the CCyB rate above zero for the first time, or whenever it increases the buffer rate, institutions have 12 months to comply with the decision starting from the date it has been published.
+Only under exceptional circumstances the Banco de Portugal may impose a shorter deadline.

-In contrast, reductions in the countercyclical buffer rate are immediately applicable, so as to mitigate restrictions on the supply of credit to the economy.
-In addition, whenever the countercyclical buffer rate is reduced an indicative period should be decided on, during which the rate is not expected to increase.
-However, this indication is not binding and, if there is evidence of a build-up of cyclical systemic risk, the buffer rate may be raised sooner than previously decided on.
+In contrast, reductions in the CCyB rate are immediately applicable, so as to mitigate restrictions on the supply of credit to the economy.
+In addition, whenever the CCyB rate is reduced an indicative period should be decided on, during which the rate is not expected to increase.